awatson1978/dataset-dowjones/README.md

 ------------------------
 ### Licensing

+Dow Jones historical data copyright Yahoo!
+Finance or independent data provider; fair use for educational purposes.
-MIT License.
+Everything else, MIT License.
 Use as you wish, including for commercial purposes.
-See license.mit.txt for full details.